Product Design Case Study: Matco Tools Revel and Revel X

 “Well hello beautiful!”

-How do you get seasoned auto mechanics to gush like teenagers on social media about a toolbox?
+How do you get seasoned auto mechanics to gush like teenagers on social media about an automotive toolbox?
 By asking them what they want, then giving them more than they ever imagined, in both form and function.

-We have a longstanding relationship with Matco Tools, which is why they came to us with their biggest challenge to date: re-inventing the professional-grade toolbox and delivering excitement for modern mechanics.
+We have a longstanding relationship with Matco Tools, which is why they came to us with their biggest industrial design product challenge to date: re-inventing the professional-grade toolbox and delivering excitement for modern mechanics.

 Using Customer Insights to Reinvent the Toolbox